 M.A.
 Religion | Pepperdine University

-Zhou, S. & Lee, P. (2020, August).
+Zhou, S. & Lee, P. (2020, August 6-9).
 Not much more than PsyCap?
-A new psychometric investigation using bi-factor exploratory SEM.
-Poster to be presented at the American Psychological Association Annual Convention, Washington, DC.
+A new psychometric investigation using bi-factor exploratory SEM [Online poster session].
+American Psychological Association Annual Convention, Washington, DC.

 Lee, P., Joo, S. H., & Zhou, S. (2020, July 13-16).
 Detecting ideal point-based DIF using dominance-based DIF methods [Poster session].
 International Meeting of the Psychometric Society 2020, College Park, MD.
 (Conference canceled)

 Campbell, A., Zhou, S., McCarron, G. P., & Schierbeek, E. (2020, June 1 – Sept 1).
 Predictors of leader self-efficacy and leader role from early childhood activities and education [Poster session].
 APS Poster Showcase, Online.